 “The continual use of real examples and experience made it all come to life.
 The best course I have ever attended.
 All questions were answered, and none dodged”. — Wes Mar, Senior Analyst, Insurance Australia Group

 This workshop shows you how to precisely define the scope of the business problem, to discover and involve the appropriate stakeholders, to use prototyping and other modern techniques to learn what the business really needs, to innovate and find better ways to do the work, to communicate effectively and to write testable, unambiguous requirements and stories.

-- Determine the real needs of your stakeholders
+- Determine the real needs of your client

 - Write agile stories that are more effective and accurate

 - Understand the role of the business analyst in agile projects